 Breastfeeding advocates may have good intentions, says psychologist Vera Auerbach, but there are deeper issues at stake.
 “It’s good we’re looking out for babies, but we need to respect that most women have thought it through and be respectful of their choices,” she says.

 “The first months are really about the mother and the baby establishing a relationship.
 So if Mum flinches every time bub gets put on her breast and she starts to resent the baby, that’s not going to help the bonding.
 It’s not such a simple choice and women are in such a vulnerable state after giving birth that we don’t need to add to that or criticise.”

 How to deal with criticism

 So how to stand up for yourself?
-Here are some ways to deal with four typical critics:1.
-Yourself
+Here are some ways to deal with four typical critics:

 If someone does question your choice while out, try to respond, not react, says Vera.
 “I’d say, ‘Thank you for your concern for my baby but you don’t know our whole story.’
 Immediately you’re disempowering them.”
 Just try not to take it to heart, she says.
-“In the first 12 weeks baby and mother are so fragmented that you may be more sensitive to things that aren’t meant as a criticism.”3.
-Friends and family
+“In the first 12 weeks baby and mother are so fragmented that you may be more sensitive to things that aren’t meant as a criticism.”

 Often the most vocal critics are other mums.
 Perhaps they breastfed easily or persisted through cracked nipples and mastitis and might just think you’re taking the easy way out.
 As with others, quash their criticism firmly but fairly, Vera says.
 “Say, ‘I appreciate your concern, but there are a lot of things you don’t know about that have led to this decision.’
 It’s about trying to make people think before they frown.”